CLS Holdings

 CLS Holdings plc is a British commercial property investment business based in London, England.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It is listed on the London Stock Exchange, and specializes in office space across the UK, Germany and France.

 History

-The company was established by Sten Mörtstedt in 1987 and was first listed on the London Stock Exchange in 1994.
-The Company was one of the original three investors in The Shard development at London Bridge in 2006 but sold its interest for £30 million in January 2008.
+The company was established by Sten Mörtstedt as Central London Securities in 1987 and was first listed on the London Stock Exchange in 1994.
+The company was one of the original three investors in The Shard development at London Bridge in 2006 but sold its interest in January 2008.
+Richard Tice was appointed CEO in 2010.

-Fredrik Widlund joined as CEO in November 2014, having previously been at GE Capital.
-In March 2016 Henry Klotz became Executive Chairman and Sten Mörtstedt became Executive Director.
-Historically, the Company made shareholder distributions by way of a tender offer buy-back, but announced in February 2017 the introduction of a dividend, and a proposed share sub-division.
+Fredrik Widlund replaced Richard Tice as CEO in November 2014, having previously been at GE Capital.

+Historically, the company made shareholder distributions by way of a tender offer buy-back, but announced in February 2017 the introduction of a dividend, and a proposed share sub-division.

 The former executive director Sten Mörtstedt died in December 2020 at the age of 80.

 Operations

-One of the company's largest schemes is Vauxhall Square, a mixed-use scheme in the Vauxhall area of London.
-The company's property portfolio was valued at circa £2.3 billion as at 31 December 2022.
+The company's property portfolio was valued at circa £1.7 billion as at 31 December 2024.